vanilla/docs/content/help/addons/hero-image.md

 ## Example usage

-The simplest usage is to just use the provided link in an image tag.
+There are multiple ways to use the image URL.

+### With an Image Tag
 ```html
 <img src="{hero_image_url}" class="MyHeroImage"/>
 ```

+### With a background image
 Sometimes you the need the flexibility of background image though (if you want to the image to stretch across the whole screen).
+This usage requires both HTML and CSS.
 An example might look like the following:

 ```html
 <div class="MyHero" style="background-image: url('{hero_image_url}')">